 Chapters Contests to be Decided at the Convention

 Is your chapter interested in hosting the convention?

-The 90th Annual Convention will be hosted by the Delta Theta chapter of Dickinson College in Carlisle, Penn. from March 23 through 25.
+The 91st Annual Convention will be hosted by the Delta Chi chapter of the St. Olaf College in Northfield, MN.

-Proposals for hosting the 2019 national convention will be considered at this year’s convention.
+Proposals for hosting the 2020 national convention will be considered at this year’s convention.
 If your chapter is interested in making a proposal, some things to consider are (1) the support of your adviser; (2) the availability of lodging, either on campus or nearby at a motel or hotel; (3) travel to the convention by air, train, bus, and automobile; and (4) financial support of the chapter, the appropriate department(s), the institution, or state and local organizations.
-The society is particularly interested in holding a convention more than 250 miles west of the Mississippi River.
+The society is particularly interested in holding a convention more than 250 miles west of the Mississippi River or in the southern states.
 For more information, see Convention Bids.